 Co-Founder, Co-Artistic/Managing Director

 Charles is an interdisciplinary artist with glasses and patched pants.
-Interested in work that thinks for itself, he has created multiple pieces including his most recent Interview the Artist as part of Kevin Obsatz’s Art/Road/Move at the Bryant-Lake Bowl in June 2014.
-His latest evening-length project, called Ex, will feature performances by Annie Enneking, Megan Mayer, and Billy Mullaney and will open in October 2014.
+Interested in work that thinks for itself, he has created multiple pieces including his most recent Interview the Artist as part of Kevin Obsatz’s Art/Road/Movie at the Bryant-Lake Bowl in June 2014.
+His latest evening-length project, called Ex, will feature performances by Annie Enneking, Megan Mayer, and Billy Mullaney and will open October 17, 2014.
 In 2013 he acted in Savage Umbrella’s Emma Woodhouse Is Not A Bitch and Theatre Novi Most’s Something About A Bear.

 His 2012 performance Black Water was considered one of the best productions of 2011-2012 by Minnesota Playlist.
 They Rebuild Ersilia Elsewhere was created for Young Dance’s 2012 site-specific At Large season and was based on Italo Calvino’s Invisible Cities as read with students.